 Answered By Library Staff

-If a streaming version is not available, use the "Suggest a Resource" page on the library's homepage and select the "Video Request" form.
+If a streaming version is not available through TCC, use the "Suggest a Resource" page and select the "Video Request" form.

 All streaming videos in TCC Library's media collection are limited to current authorized TCC students, faculty, and staff.
 While film and television distributors use a variety of hosting systems and platforms to stream their content, please realize that some distributors do not offer their content to these platforms or on platforms libraries can license (Netflix, for example).
 Sometimes a streaming copy and/or license can be sought directly from the copyright holder through copyright clearance or permission.
 This often still comes with fees.
 If the holder provides such a streaming license, the TCC Library could purchase and host the title internally on a case-by-case basis depending on your use.
 The use of the "Suggest a Resource" form above will initiate this process with the relevant librarians, who will explore options.

 All streaming videos in the collection can be used (linked to) in TCC course management sites (Blackboard), syllabi, documents, and other webpages.
-If you are unable to access a video, request help from Library staff.
+If you are unable to access a video the catalog claims we have, request help from Library staff.